Choo99/Meme-Chatbot/README.md

 Figure 4 shows the dataset from Tweet Emotion Dataset which is from nlp package

-This dataset consists of 16000 images belonging to six classes:
+This dataset consists of 16000 sentences belonging to six classes:
 - sadness: 4666 sentences
 - anger = 2159 sentences
 - love = 1304 sentences